TylerBignell/LaTeX-AssignmentTemplate/README.md

 # LaTeX Assignment Template

 A LaTeX assignment template originally created for York University STEM students but is usable by anyone looking for an assignment template.
-All configuration is done through a single metadata block at the top of `main.tex` — no need to edit any other file for standard use.
+All configuration is done through a single metadata block at the top of `main.tex`, no need to edit any other file for standard use.

 ---